justyncw/STAR_MELT/README.md

 ------------
 ## Release Notes
-#### This is the development version of the STAR-MELT package, please cite [(Campbell-White+,MNRAS,2021)](https://ui.adsabs.harvard.edu/abs/2021arXiv210802552C/abstract) if you use STAR-MELT for your analysis.
+#### This is the development version of the STAR-MELT package, please cite [(“The STAR-MELT PYTHON package for emission-line analysis of YSOs” Campbell-White, Sicilia-Aguilar, Manara et al. MNRAS, 507, 3331, 2021)](https://ui.adsabs.harvard.edu/abs/2021arXiv210802552C/abstract) if you use STAR-MELT for your analysis.
 Funded by STFC grant: ST/S000399/1

 #### Example data and standard star FITS files are from the [ESO Science Archive](http://archive.eso.org/).